Glen Line Building: History

 In 1856, Siemssen & Co, a German company, bought the land of No. 28, The Bund, and constructed a two-storey veranda-style brick-timber hybrid building.
 They operated shipping lanes and traded firearms, machinery, steel, electrical appliances, vehicles, makeup, and much more, as well as selling insurance.

 After the beginning of World War 1, the Chinese government absorbed all German businesses.
 Because a portion of Siemssen & Co was Dutch-owned, it was permitted to continue its business in China.

 After World War 1, Siemssen & Co, as a German business, was forced to withdraw from China, and Glen Line purchased No. 28.

 In 1920, Glen Line demolished the old building and began constructing a new building at No. 28.
 It was completed in March 1922.
 The bottom floor was used by Glen Line themselves, while all other floors were rented out.

 After the loss in the Battle of Shanghai, the Glen Line Building was occupied by Japanese forces, and the bottom floor was used by the Yokohama Specie Bank.

 Following the surrender of Japan, the building was returned to Glen Line, but because of the impact of the war, shipping routes were struggling to recover, leading Glen Line to rent the building to the United States Navy and news agencies including the Associated Press.

-On the 5th of September 1945, the US consulate began to operate from the Glen Line building after resuming operations following the Surrender of Japan.
+On 5 September 1945, the US consulate began to operate from the Glen Line building after resuming operations following the Surrender of Japan.

 In April 1949, the US Navy left the building, and the Navy offices were taken over by the consulate.

 In July 1949, after the success of the Shanghai Campaign, the consulate became under siege by former Chinese employees of the US Navy who demanded more severance pay.

-In 1950, due to the refusal to recognise the US consulate staff's diplomatic status from the new communist government, the US consulate closed on the 25th of April, 1950.
+In 1950, due to the refusal to recognise the US consulate staff's diplomatic status from the new communist government, the US consulate closed on 25 April 1950.

 In March 1951, the Shanghai People's Radio Station moved into the building, and the building was renamed as the Shanghai People's Radio Station Building.
 The building, at the time, was renovated to be the most advanced and large-scale broadcast control centre, having 9 broadcasting offices and 16 differently-sized broadcasting studios.
 Equipped with stereo broadcasting equipment, it was the most advanced in the country.

 The bottom floor of the Glen Line Building was transformed into a Sino-Soviet Friendship Hall in May 1951.

-In 1994, The Glen Line Building was designated as an 'Outstanding Historical Building of Shanghai' by the Shanghai Municipal People's Government, under the serial code A-III-015.
+In 1994, the Glen Line Building was designated as an 'Outstanding Historical Building of Shanghai' by the Shanghai Municipal People's Government, under the serial code A-III-015.

 In October 1996, the Shanghai People's Radio Station moved to the Shanghai Broadcasting Building.